Los Angeles Sex Crime Defense Lawyer

 For the sex crime of child molestation in Los Angeles County, the elements of offense are:

 The typical sex crime case of child molestation involves a person touching the private parts of a child.
-It is not always the case, however, that there has to be physical contact.
+However, it is not always the case that there has to be physical contact.

 Lewd comments directed at a child could, for example, qualify.
-It is also not always the case that the child himself or herself feels offended.
+It is also not always the case that the child feels offended.
 All that is required is that the conduct would typically be considered offensive.

 The sex offense can become a felony, however, if the offense occurred after entering a residence without consent or if you have been convicted of certain prior offenses.